VirtusLab/scala-cli/website/docs/reference/directives.md

 ### Custom sources

-Manually add sources to the project
+Manually add sources to the project.
+Does not support chaining, sources are added only once, not recursively.

 `//> using file` _path_